ukesza/CalendarificTestHarness/README.md

 # Calendarific Test Harness

 C# test application for interacting with Calendarific.com's API using POCO's generated from their JSON types\
-You will need to create an account and a tokey to be able to use this sample. \
+You will need to create an account and a token to be able to use this sample. \
 URL Here: https://calendarific.com/